CrimsonMods/CrimsonSQL/README.md

 # Default value: 3306
 Port = 3306
 ```
-3306 is the default port of MySQL, but yours uses another it will need to be supplied here.
+3306 is the default port of MySQL, but if yours uses another it will need to be supplied here.

 ```
 ## The login username for your database.